aborregop2/ClassroomOccupancyTracker_UPC-STIC/README.md

 ## Documentation of the Classroom Occupancy Management Script

 This script is designed for **EPSEVG ServeisTIC** to manage and visualize classroom occupancy within a Google Sheets document.
-It marks time slots based on occupancy status, helping track the usage of classrooms across two weeks.
+It marks time slots based on occupancy status at a Google Drive excel, helping track the usage of classrooms across week s1 and s2.

 ### Author